 The majority of hill fires in the territory are caused by human negligence.
 Accidents can be prevented if grave sweepers observe some simple guidelines:

 * Remove weeds around the graves with tools and never burn weeds;

 * Burning should only be done inside a container or iron bucket;

 * Never leave burning incense unattended; and

 * Make sure all kindling is put out before leaving.

-The spokesman said that metal containers will be handed out at suitable locations in the country parks to help grave sweepers burn their offerings properly during the Chung Yeung Festival, adding that barbecues should only be carried out at designated sites in the country parks.
+The spokesman said that metal containers for burning offerings properly will be handed out to grave sweepers at suitable locations in the country parks during the Ching Ming Festival, adding that barbecues should only be carried out at designated sites in the country parks.

-The spokesman also reminded members of the public to keep the countryside clean.
-Before leaving, grave sweepers and barbecue site users should clean up the site and not leave offerings or rubbish behind.
-As at October 8 the AFCD had issued fixed penalty notices to 25 persons for littering in country parks this year.
+Members of the public are reminded to keep the countryside clean.
+Before leaving, grave sweepers and barbecue site users should not leave behind their offerings or rubbish.
+The AFCD issued fixed penalty notices to 164 persons for littering in the country parks last year.